 Direct real estate transfers carry a stamp duty of (currently) 4.25 percent for legal persons (less for physical or private persons and some other legal entities) based on the higher of the purchase price and the tax value of the property the year before the transfer.
 If there is no tax value on the property – because it involves a property category that under law is exempt from property tax (such as certain public service properties, for instance schools or care properties) or involves a newly established property through land parcelling measures – there will be a need for a valuation report.
 Currently, there is no stamp duty on the transfer of shares of real estate companies.
 This means that most transactions, from a processing and documentation standpoint, are made as indirect share transfer deals, rather than direct property transfers.

-However, there is a proposal for change of the tax legislation for ‘packaging’ of real estate into SPVs, involving inter alia proposed income taxation on the sale of shares and changes of applicable rates of stamp duty, possibly also extending stamp duty charges to property amalgamation measures and to the sale of shares.
-A government inquiry released its report on such issues on 30 March 2017 and the legislation process has been initiated.
-However, several government representatives, many market players and tax experts have criticised the suggested changes and it is commonly believed that the proposal, in its current form, will not lead to legislation.
-The uncertainty following the proposal may already have affected market interest in investing in Sweden, specifically among international private equity investors.
-Changes in tax legislation will most likely lead to variations in the structuring of real estate deals and the market closely follows the legislative process.
+In recent years there have been discussions and proposals regarding tax legislation changes for ‘packaging’ of real estate into SPVs, involving inter alia proposed income taxation on the sale of shares and changes of applicable rates of stamp duty, possibly also extending stamp duty charges to property amalgamation measures and to the sale of shares.
+Following the general elections in 2018 and uncertainties regarding the formation of government, it is unclear to what extent such legislative changes will be implemented in the near future.
+The uncertainty following the proposals may already have affected market interest in investing in Sweden, specifically among international private equity investors.
+Changes in tax legislation would most likely lead to variations in the structuring of real estate deals and the market closely follows the legislative process.

 Commercial real estate is typically owned and managed through one or several limited liability corporations, but ownership under other forms of association also exists.
 Direct ownership of commercial real estate by individuals/natural persons is relatively unusual.
 The main driving factors behind the ownership structures currently in use are, naturally, tax optimization and limitation of owner liability.